etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/ocr-tool.md

 ## Overview

 The Optical Character Recognition (OCR) Tool is a tool that recognizes text from images or pdfs.
 It can be used in Copilot Apps to extract information from images or pdfs that are uploaded to the chat.

+!!!info
+    To be able to include this functionality, the Copilot Extensions Bundle must be installed.
+To do that, follow the instructions from the marketplace: [Copilot Extensions Bundle](https://marketplace.etendo.cloud/?#/product-details?module=82C5DA1B57884611ABA8F025619D4C05){target="\_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Copilot Extensions - Release notes](../../../whats-new/release-notes/etendo-copilot/bundles/release-notes.md){target="\_blank"}.

 ## Functionality